sumitmalik51/AIW-CAF-Methodology/01-Azure-security-center.md

     ![](images/defender-whats-new.jpg)

-5. Note the high-level numbers at the top menu; This view allows you to see a summary of your Azure subscriptions, Assessed resources, Active recommendations and Security alerts.
+5. Note the high-level numbers at the top menu, This view allows you to see a summary of your Azure subscriptions, Assessed resources, Active recommendations and Security alerts.

     ![](images/defender-overview.jpg)

-6. On the **Overview** page, and look at the **Security posture** tile, you can see your current score along with the number of Completed controls and Completed         recommendations.
+6. On the **Overview** page, look at the **Security posture** tile, you can see your current score along with the number of Completed controls and Completed         recommendations.
 Clicking on this tile will redirect you to drill down view across subscriptions.

     ![](images/editing11.png)

       > ⭐ Good to know: <br>
       > The higher the score, the lower the identified risk level.

 7. On Microsoft Defender for Cloud page, under cloud security click on **Security posture**.
-Here you can get an overview of your security secure, unhealthy resources,    and recommendations.
+Here you can get an overview of your secure score, unhealthy resources,    and recommendations.

    ![](images/securityposture1.png "overview security posture")

-8. From the **Microsoft Defender for Cloud** page Select the **Workload Protections** from the Cloud Security section.
+8. From the **Microsoft Defender for Cloud** page, select the **Workload Protections** from the Cloud Security section.

     ![](images/select-workload-protection.jpg)